clblamires/ninesjournal/_posts/2020-05-10-sacrifice.md

 Anora agreed to our plan and led me into her room.
 I’ve never been in the palace of a king, and the bedroom of a princess is amazing!
 There were so many beautiful tapestries and clothes.
 The clothes, Heath!
 It took my breath away!
 Anora was very quiet when she led me in here, but asked me if I was sure of what I was doing.
 I told her the situation was a win for her both ways.
 And, to reflect what Shadow had said, this is what heroes do.
 I had to be a hero.

 She could hear the quiver in my voice and held my hand for a moment before finding me a simple dress.
-At least, she said it was simple.
-I thought it was elegant.
+Well, she said it was simple.
+I think it is elegant.
 It is white and form-fitting, embroidered with amazing designs and symbolism of Vaevictus.
 I got dressed behind a screen to make sure she didn’t see my stomach.
 It’s been almost ten months since I- I can’t seem to make them go away.
 I can’t-

 I look amazing in this dress.
 I really do.
 You’d like it.
 I think the others did, too.
 Actaeon whistled at me.
 I wonder if I can buy this from Anora.
 Assuming I survive, of course.